safar1212/reactjs-bookstore/README.md

 ## Welcome! 👋

 > This website is build using React.
 This website is about books.
 You can add remove and update books in the website.
-Moreover, it also has three pages, and have been build as SPA. 😋
+Moreover, it also has two pages, and have been build as SPA. 😋

 ## Live Version  ✔️